What Engagement Model is Right for You?

 There is no multipurpose engagement model for software development to suit any project and satisfy all customers’ demands - its choice depends on the project specifics and client’s software development partnership preferences.

-5 Engagement Models for Customer Success
+7 Engagement Models for Customer Success in 2026

 There are a number of IT engagement model examples - each one is characterized by a particular working mode, pricing terms and conditions, and the vendor team's project engagement.
 Let's explore the most popular engagement model scenarios and mark their distinctive features.

-Dedicated Team
+1. Dedicated Team

 This IT engagement model implies that a service provider offers their specialists to a customer based on the required skills, competencies, and tech stack.

 Clients share precise info on what they expect from the software product or service; how many professionals are requested for working on the project; and which technological preferences they have.
+The more comprehensive these entry points are, the more efficient and well-matched embedded resources the software development provider suggests.

 It's up to the customer to choose special aspects of this engagement model's project management and define whether they will manage the dedicated team themselves or involve a project manager from the vendor's side.
 As a rule, embedded resources work alongside in-house specialists, interact with the internal team, and augment it, while being located on the premises of the service provider's office.